kristalz/Computational_methods_Informatics/README.md

 ### 4e.

 I used 1000 trials to test the function in 4c when my population is 1000, because the trials I want to test should be at least cover the total population.
+In other words, I chose the least amount of trials to test the entire population.

 I imported matplotlib tho plot the histogram of the test results: